Khan/khan-api/README.md

 All example code is [MIT licensed](http://en.wikipedia.org/wiki/MIT_License).

-* There's a [small Python 2.7 test client](https://github.com/Khan/khan-api/tree/master/examples/test_client ) in this repo that can be used to test your API calls or to serve as an example for implementing [the Khan Academy authentication flow](https://github.com/Khan/khan-api/wiki/Khan-Academy-API-Authentication).
+* There's a [small Python 2.7 test client](examples/test_client) in this repo that can be used to test your API calls or to serve as an example for implementing [the Khan Academy authentication flow](https://github.com/Khan/khan-api/wiki/Khan-Academy-API-Authentication).
+There is also a [sample PHP client](examples/php_test_client).

-* To use the test client:
+* To use the Python test client:

 1. `python test.py`
 2. Enter your consumer key and secret